 Den Vau as the Soul of the Forest

-The music of the forest depicts a beloved old forest, where birds and flowers bloom, streams flow from century to century, but are being heavily destroyed and increasingly polluted, when animals are timid and afraid of humans, streams are dry, without water or ancient trees are cut down mercilessly, those metaphorical images are the current state of Mother Nature.
+The music of the forest depicts a beloved old forest, where birds and flowers bloom, streams flow from century to century, but are being heavily destroyed and increasingly polluted, where animals are timid and afraid of humans, streams are dry, without water or ancient trees are cut down mercilessly, those metaphorical images are the current state of Mother Nature.

 Children bring young trees into the forest to plant.

-The children entered the forest with the most authentic feelings, from discovering new things, hiding in the shade to enjoy the most beautiful things of nature, or the image of planting young trees in the hope of helping to protect the environment and nature.
+Children go into the forest with the most authentic feelings, from discovering new things, hiding in the shade to enjoy the most beautiful things of nature, or the image of planting young trees in the hope of helping to protect the environment and nature.

-The MV brings a message that is close and natural, just like the way Den Vau makes music 'Join hands to protect the environment, greening the bare land', the young generation, or the older generation, all 'rely' on nature, so this is the time we need to get our hands dirty to protect Vietnam's green screen'.
+The MV brings a message that is close and natural, just like the way Den Vau makes music 'Join hands to protect the environment, greening the bare land', the young generation, or the older generation, all 'rely' on nature, so this is the time we need to get our hands dirty to protect Vietnam's green screen.

 'Dirty' afforestation

-Plant trees and afforestation
+Planting trees and afforestation

 MV link: https://www.youtube.com/watch?v=DAPigyQ9NSg